Braeden261/kendoSchool/README.md

-# kendoSchool
-WebVR project for IMD3901B - Design Studio 3
+WebVR Term project for IMD3901B - Design Studio 3

-Setup:
+------------------ Kendo Gakkou ------------------

+--------- Environment Setup ---------

 Pre-Requisite Software:

-Ensure the following software is installed on your computer.
+Ensure the following software is installed on your computer:

 GitHub (Git Bash) https://desktop.github.com/

-Visual Studio Code https://code.visualstudio.com/
+Visual Studio Code https://code.visualstudio.com/ Node.js https://nodejs.org/en/download/

-Node.js https://nodejs.org/en/download/

-Set Up:

-After install the above software run the following commands:

-npm init --yes
-npm install express --save
-Ensure you are inside the Repo folder on your local machine when executing commands that pertain to the application.
+**ALL commands are to be executed from the main part of the kendoSchool directory**

+To grab the repository from github and have it on your computer, go to your PC User directory and create a Git folder.
+Navigate to that folder in git bash then input the following command: git clone https://github.com/Braeden261/kendoSchool.git [custom repo name] git checkout develop

+To initialize the actual application enter the following commands, esure the software listed above is all installed: npm init --yes npm install express --save

 To launch application using localhost use the following command in git bash: node app.js

-on first launch of the application the Windows FireWall will likely prompt you to allow access, click Allow Access
+on first launch of the application the Windows FireWall will likely prompt you to allow access, click Allow Access.
 Open a web browser and enter the URL: localhost:8080

+--------- Getting the Latest Develop Build ---------

+to fetch and checkout the latest develop build enter the following commands: git fetch origin git rebase origin/develop

-Creating a Branch:
+--------- Creating a Branch ---------

 git branch [BranchName]
 git checkout [BranchName]